 in order of importance.
 Just start with

-number one and continue as far as you can stand.
-But you MUST do
+number 1 and continue as far as you can stand.
+But you must do

 number 1 and number 2 is very important, too.
 Ah, so is 3.
 After that,